Reduce spam messages sent through your site's form or newsletter block.

 - List a contact name and email address you don't recognize

-In these cases, we recommend not clicking any links or contacting the supposed sender.
+In these cases, we recommend not clicking suspicious links in the body of the submission or contacting the supposed sender.
 You may also want to read more about how to spot a phishing scam.

 Reduce spam using Google reCAPTCHA

-The best way to prevent spammy messages through your forms is to add Google reCAPTCHA.
-Google reCAPTCHA is a tool that distinguishes humans from spambots.
-It prompts visitors to check a box verifying that they’re not a robot, and sometimes asks visitors to complete another task, like identify a string of letters.
-Most spambots can’t do this, but your human visitors should have no trouble.
+The best way to prevent spammy messages through your forms is to use Google reCAPTCHA.
+Google reCAPTCHA is an invisible tool that distinguishes humans from spambots.
+When a visitor fills out a form or newsletter signup, a reCAPTCHA logo may appear at the bottom of your site.

 Reduce spam using a confirmation email